Skip to Content

 Sitching viens

 Step 4: Pin both oak leaf sweater pieces’ right sides together.
-Then stitch them together.
+Then, stitch them together.
 As the sweater felt doesn’t fray, you can sew the pieces together with a minimal seam (less than 5mm).
-Leave a small hole for filling the leaf pillow.
+Leave a small hole to fill the leaf pillow.

 Oak leaf sweater pillows